-Against this background, we subdivide system-level trust in terms of (i) devising incentive compatible protocols, (ii) developing incentive compatible reputation mechanisms (incentivise truthful revelation of reputation) that foster the selection of most reliable agents, and (iii) developing security mechanisms that ensure new entrants can be trusted (both honest and reliable).
+Against this background, we subdivide system-level trust8 in terms of (i) de-

+8In what follows, we distinguish system-level trust borne out of strategic considerations in building mechanisms (without necessary contractual commitments) from the control-trust mentioned in (Tan and Thoen, 2000).
+The latter is more concerned with the level control exercised by transaction procedures without any consideration for the particular strategic behaviour of agents in the system.
+We believe this is an important distinction since system-level trust is not only concerned with agents performing correctly, as in the case of control-trust, but also with incentivising them to provide information truthfully to the system and vising incentive compatible protocols, (ii) developing incentive compatible reputation mechanisms (incentivise truthful revelation of reputation) that foster the selection of most reliable agents, and (iii) developing security mechanisms that ensure new entrants can be trusted (both honest and reliable).
 This is the structure that we adopt in the following subsections.